n-wbrown/cookiecutter-python-notebook/README.rst

 .. code-block:: text

+  │
-  ├── .github/             <- GitHub templates and workflow settings │
+  ├── .gitignore            <- Gitignore for the repo │
   ├── {{ import_name }}     <- Source code for use in this project.
   │   │
   │   ├── __init__.py       <- Init file for the project
   │   │
   │   └── tests             <- Tests for the module
   │       │
   │       ├── __init__.py   <- Init file for the tests
   │       │
   │       └── conftest.py   <- Pytest conftest file
   │
-  ├── docs                 <- A default Sphinx project; see sphinx-doc.org for details │
-  ├── dev-requirements.txt <- Requirements to develop and test the package │
-  ├── docs-requirements.txt <- Requirements to make the sphinx documentation
-  │
-  ├── .gitignore           <- Gitignore for the repo
-  │
   ├── .logging.yml          <- Yaml configuration for Python logging
   │
   ├── LICENSE               <- License for the project │
   ├── MANIFEST.in           <- setup.py manifest of files
   │
   ├── README.rst            <- The top-level README for developers using this project │
   ├── requirements.txt      <- The requirements to install the project.
   │
-  ├── run_tests.py         <- Script that runs the files in the tests directory
+  ├── .github/              <- (Optional) GitHub templates and workflow settings │
+  ├── docs                  <- (Optional) A default Sphinx project; see sphinx-doc.org for details │
+  ├── data                  <- (Optional) An empty directory for data and links │
+  ├── output                <- (Optional) An empty directory for results │
+  ├── dev-requirements.txt  <- (Optional) Requirements to develop the package and execute the test suite │
+  ├── docs-requirements.txt <- (Optional) Requirements to generate the sphinx documentation │

 Installing Development Requirements